Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If your results are abnormal or combinations of abnormal levels, it may mean you have problem, such as diabetes, liver disease, or kidney disease.
 You may need more tests to confirm or rule out specific diagnoses.

 Eating or exercising before the test can affect your results.
-Taking certain medications, including steroids, insulin, and hormones, also can affect your results.
+Taking certain medicines can also affect your results.
+These include steroids, insulin, and hormones.

 If you are pregnant or dehydrated, your results may be affected.

-You should not eat or drink anything but water for 10 to 12 hours before this test.
+You may need to fast for this test.
 Don't exercise before the test.
-In addition, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.